bradyjoslin/bradyjoslin.com/README.md

 ## Deploy with GitHub Action

-Push to the master branch of this repo which will trigger a Github Action to publish using [Wrangler Action](https://github.com/cloudflare/wrangler-action).
+Push to the master branch of this repo which will trigger a Github Action that publishes the site using [Wrangler Action](https://github.com/cloudflare/wrangler-action).